 The Sub-Funds may be managed on a multi-manager basis with the Sub-Investment Managers selected and supervised by the Investment Manager.
-Information relating to the Sub-Investment Managers appointed by the Investment Manager is available upon request to the Investment Manager.
+Information relating to the Sub-Investment Manager.
 Furthermore, details of all Sub-Investment Managers will be disclosed in the most recent financial reports of the Fund.
-The fees of the Sub-Investment Managers will either be paid out of the assets of the relevant Sub-Fund or out of the Investment Manager's fee.
-Details of how the Sub-Investment Managers fees will be paid will be disclosed in the Relevant Supplement.
+The fees of the Sub-Investment Manager's fee.
+Details of how the Sub-Investment Manager's fees will be paid will be disclosed in the Relevant Supplement.
 In the case of any Sub-Investment Manager paid directly out of the assets of a particular Sub-Fund, information relating to such Sub-Investment Manager will be disclosed in the Relevant Supplement.